 There are various choices one can make.
-For example, there are plants related to the production system, be it Discontinuous, Continuous or Centrifugally Cast, and for each production system there are variants.
+For example, there are plants related to the production system, be it Discontinuous, Continuous, or Centrifugally Cast, and for each production system, there are variants.

-I have drawn up some statistics of the request for quotations which I have received through the years for CFW plants, in order to understand how many of the sold plants were actually a true reflection of the original production system and/or configuration envisaged.
+I have drawn up some statistics of the request for quotations that I have received through the years for CFW plants, in order to understand how many of the sold plants were actually a true reflection of the original production system and/or configuration envisaged.